EasyPost/easy-ui/documentation/specs/ToggleCard.md

 A `ToggleCard` is a simple compound component consisting of`ToggleCard.Header` and `ToggleCard.Body`.
 It is built on top of the existing `Toggle` and `Card` components.

-The `ToggleCard.Header` will be responsible for rendering the `Toggle` as well as header content passed by the consumer.
+The `ToggleCard.Header` will be responsible for rendering the `Toggle` and the content passed by the consumer.
 The `ToggleCard.Body` will be responsible for rendering the body content passed by the consumer.

 No new external dependencies will be introduced.